ideal-lab5/idn-sdk/contracts/README.md

 ## Type Usage and Updates

-- **All types such as `Pulse`, `SubscriptionId`, `BlockNumber`, `Metadata`, `PulseFilter`, and `SubscriptionState` are now imported from the runtime or the client contract library.
+- **All types such as `Pulse`, `SubscriptionId`, `BlockNumber`, `Metadata`, `PulseFilter`, and `SubscriptionState` are imported from the idn-client-contract-lib library.
 Do not redefine these types locally.**

-- The `Pulse` struct is imported from the runtime.
-If you need to store it in contract storage, use a local wrapper (e.g., `ContractPulse`) with the required ink! storage derives and provide conversion methods.
+- The `ContractPulse` struct is provided by the library for use in contracts.
+This implements the `Pulse` trait with the required ink! storage derives.

-- Example code and trait signatures have been updated to use the canonical types from the runtime or client library.
+- Example code and trait signatures have been updated to use the canonical types from the client library.

 ## Example Consumer

-The `example-consumer` contract demonstrates a complete implementation of a contract that uses the IDN Client library to create randomness subscriptions and handle received randomness.
+The `idn-example-consumer-contract` contract demonstrates a complete implementation of a contract that uses the IDN Client library to create randomness subscriptions and handle received randomness.

-See the `example-consumer/lib.rs` file for details on how to:
+See the `idn-example-consumer-contract/lib.rs` file for details on how to:
 - Initialize a contract with IDN Client capabilities
 - Create and manage randomness subscriptions
 - Process received randomness with the Pulse trait